Kowsalyasp/parentkarafmodule/sql readme.md

     </index>
 </indexes>
 ```
+### *Attributes of indexes tag*
-**name =** The indexes name must be specified in a specific pattern, such as first being table name and then with continuation [A-Za-z0-9_], these values are only allowed after table name and are separated by underscore.
+    name = The indexes name must be specified in a specific pattern, such as first being table name and then with continuation [A-Za-z0-9_], these values are only allowed after table name and are separated by underscore.
      ` format: TableName_[A-Za-z0-9_]`
     <index-column> = Valid column name should be provided.

 ### *meta.xml precedent*
 * A sample meta.xml is shown for reference